The Final Passage: Plot summary

 The Final Passage won the Malcolm X Prize in 1985.

 Television adaptation

 In 1996 The Final Passage was turned into a made-for-TV movie starring Michael Cherrie, Natasha Estelle Williams, Diane Parish, Oscar James, Carmen Munroe, and Carolyn Pickles.
-The screenplay was written by Phillips himself; the film was directed by Peter Hall, which became his last directorial effort before passing away on September 11, 2017.
+The screenplay was written by Phillips himself; the film was directed by Peter Hall, which became his last directorial effort before dying on September 11, 2017.